statOmics/tradeSeq/README.md

 # R package: tradeSeq
-## TRAjectory Differential Expression analysis for sequencing data
+## TRAjectory Differential Expression analysis for SEQuencing data

 tradeSeq provides a flexible method for finding genes that are differentially expressed along one or multiple trajectories, using a variety of tests suited to answer many questions of interest.